estellad/EstellaD/README.md

   * Bayesian methods
   * Causal inference
   * Neurotechnology
-* 🌱  I also enjoy architecture photography, dancing, and hiking.
+* 🌱  I also enjoy architecture photography, figure skating, and hiking.
 * 💬  Feel free to connect with me!